Village Cooking Channel

-Village Cooking Channel is an Indian YouTube Channel, popularly known as VCC.
+Village Cooking Channel is an Indian Tamil language YouTube Channel, popularly known as VCC.
 They are known for their videos on traditional village food cooking in open fields.
-As of Jan 2023, it had 19.3 million subscribers on YouTube and became the first Tamil YouTube channel to receive the first Diamond Creator Award.
-Several of their videos have more than 80 million views and 'Watermelon Juice' video is the most popular one with 160 million views as on March 2023.
+As of May 2025, it had 28.2 million subscribers on YouTube and became the first Tamil YouTube channel to receive the first Diamond Creator Award.
+Several of their videos have more than 100 million views and 'Watermelon Juice' video is the most popular one with 300 million views as of May 2025.